dynatrace-oss/opentelemetry-metric-python/README.md

 ```

 A more complete setup routine can be found [here](example/install_and_run.sh), including installing inside a virtual environment and getting required packages.
-If you just want to see it in action, it should be sufficient to run [`example/install_and_run.sh`](example/install_and_run.sh).
+If you just want to see it in action, it should be sufficient to run [`example/install_and_run.sh`](example/install_and_run.sh) from the root folder.
-This script will set up a virtual environment, pull in all the required packages and run the [example](example/basic_example.py).
+This script will install Python, set up a virtual environment, pull in all the required packages and run the [example](example/basic_example.py).

 The example also offers a simple CLI.
 Run `python example/basic_example.py -h` to get more information.